gridlang/grid/docs/src/structure.md

 # Structure

 A grid program can be split into multiple source files called modules that serve to group files into namespaces.

-A source file has the following structure:
+### Syntax:

 ```go
 module name